-That being said, Green recently signed a first-look deal with Fox 2000 pictures, meaning the minute East of Doheny's rights to An Abundance of Katherines expire, Fox will be the first allowed to purchase them from Green.
-Considering The Fault In Our Stars brought in over $300 million in box office returns, I'm sure the studio will be champing at the bit to move forward with another Green property.
+That being said, Green recently signed a first-look deal with Fox 2000 pictures, meaning the minute East of Doheny's rights to An Abundance of Katherines expire, Fox will have first refusal to purchase the rights from Green.
+Considering The Fault In Our Stars brought in over $300 million in box office returns, I'm sure the studio will be champing at the bit to move forward with another Green project.

 - Publication Date: October 2, 2008

-- Logline: This novel is a compilation of stories from three different authors about separate teenagers whose lives surprisingly intersect after being caught who caught in the same Gracetown snow storm at Christmastime.
+- Logline: This novel is a compilation of stories from three different authors about separate teenagers whose lives surprisingly intersect after being caught in the same Gracetown snow storm at Christmastime.

 Technically, Let It Snow doesn't just belong to John Green, but also the two other young adult authors that penned additions to the anthology, Maureen Johnson and Lauren Myracle.
 So it's no surprise that the joint authors shared in their excitement upon learning that Universal had bought the film rights to their work in 2014.

 The screenplay was first penned by Kay Cannon, but was later passed along to The Fault In Our Stars screenwriters Scott Neustadter and Michael Weber for revision, with Luke Snellin set to direct.
-Though initially set for a December 2016 release, in April of this year Variety reported the release date was postponed for unspecified reasons to November 2017.
+Though initially set for a December 2016 release, in April 2016 Variety reported the release date was postponed for unspecified reasons to November 2017.